 A practical guide to understanding what the /goal command does in Codex, when to use it, how to write it properly, and why it can improve an AI coding workflow while increasing token usage.

-When many people first discover Codex, they use it like a classic chatbot: one task, one prompt, one answer.
+When people first discover Codex, they often use it like a classic chatbot: one task, one prompt, one answer.

-You ask for a fix, a new page, a component, or a small improvement, and Codex executes.
-The problem starts when the project gets bigger.
+You ask it to fix something, create a new page, build a component, or make a small improvement, and Codex gets it done.
+The problem starts when the project grows.

 Little by little, the limits appear: